rootpy/rootpy/README.rst

   plot your ROOT histograms or graphs with matplotlib instead

-* easier manipulation of histograms and graphs. rootpy wraps ROOT histograms and graphs and implements the arithmetic operators.
+* easier manipulation of histograms and graphs. rootpy wraps ROOT histograms and graphs and implements the arithmetic operators

 * an easy way to create and read ROOT TTrees and a mechanism for defining objects and collections of objects whose attributes are TTree branches

-* easy navigation through TFiles. rootpy wraps TFile and implements the natural naming convention so that objects may be retrieved with myFile.someDirectory.treeName, for example.
+* easy navigation through TFiles. rootpy wraps TFile and implements the natural naming convention so that objects may be retrieved with myFile.someDirectory.treeName, for example

-* the ability to convert ROOT TFiles containing TTrees into `HDF5 <http://www.hdfgroup.org/HDF5/>`_ format with `PyTables <http://www.pytables.org/>`_.
+* the ability to convert ROOT TFiles containing TTrees into `HDF5 <http://www.hdfgroup.org/HDF5/>`_ format with `PyTables <http://www.pytables.org/>`_

-* a framework for parallelizing processes which run over many TTrees.
+* a framework for parallelizing processes which run over many TTrees

 * a collection of useful command line scripts